Library park (Colombia): Architecture

 Architects from around the world left their mark on this project, among them Giancarlo Mazzanti, Ricardo La Rotta Caballero, and Hiroshi Naito.

-The special architecture of the Spain Library Park/Parque Biblioteca España, added to the visit of King Juan Carlos and his wife Queen Sofia, has become a symbol of all library parks.
-It is a colossal construction sui generis in every way that resembles three fallen rocks or meteorites from space and have become icons that can be recognized from a distance, as well as serving as a fantastic viewpoint of the city.
-At night, the three "rocks" or buildings light up brightly.
+The architecture of the Spain Library Park/Parque Biblioteca España, added to the visit of King Juan Carlos and his wife Queen Sofia, has become a symbol of all library parks.
+It is a large construction that resembles three fallen rocks or meteorites from space and have become icons that can be recognized from a distance, as well as serving as a viewpoint of the city.
+At night, the three "rocks" or buildings light up.